LightJason/lightjason.github.io/content/tutorials/efficient-beliefbase.md

 ## Tips

-On a general point of view, just see a beliefbase as a _linkage structure_ for getting or storing literals, so here are some ideas for represent data:
+From a general point of view, just see a beliefbase as a _linkage structure_ for getting or storing literals, so here are some ideas for represent data:

-* A on-demand beliefbase can be Wikipedia, so on each call the functor of the literal can be used to run a search on Wikipedia and return the article data as a literal structure
+* An on-demand beliefbase can be Wikipedia, so on each call the functor of the literal can be used to run a search on Wikipedia and return the article data as a literal structure
 * A persistent single beliefbase can be a database, where each row can be a literal and the primary key defines the functor of the literal
-* A persitent multiple beliefbase can be a file directory, each view defines a directory and each filename a functor of a literal
+* A persistent multiple beliefbase can be a file directory, each view defines a directory and each filename a functor of a literal
 * A XML file can be also used for a persistent multiple beliefbase, each view defines a colletion of nodes and the literal defines a leaf node, where the tag is defined by the literal functor

-A well-structure knowledge beliefbase architecture can increase the performance of your agents, so think about the organization of the beliefbase and all depended data structure.
+A well-structured knowledge beliefbase architecture can increase the performance of your agents, so think about the organization of the beliefbase and all dependent data structures.
 The beliefbase storage or on-demand structure must be a thread-safe component for read and write access.